Why train to become a ski or snowboard instructor in New Zealand?

 Indeed, it has no less than four freestyle terrain parks including the biggest one in the southern hemisphere with kickers up to 85ft, an Olympic Superpipe, a skier-cross circuit and a whole range of jib features.

 One fact that that we also like to cite is that 50% of all NZSIA-appointed Trainers and 50% of the NZSIA Interski demo team (those that represent New Zealand at instructing on the world stage) are based at Cardrona.
 This means that the 20-ish other resorts in New Zealand have to share the other 50%!

 New Zealand has a big sporting culture which you'll feel fully immersed in as you train to become a sporting professional yourself.
-The country’s spirit is embodied by the All Blacks, most of whom are genuine role models in a world of spoilt, misbehaving football players.
-And the pre-match Haka is a joy to behold.
+The country’s spirit is embodied by the revered All Blacks, most of whom are genuine role models (in a world of spoilt, misbehaving football players); and the pre-match Haka is a joy to behold.

-Extreme sports are also embraced by New Zealand – it is the adventure capital of the world with fantastic opportunities to sky-dive, jet-boat and mountain-bike.
+Going one step further, extreme sports are also embraced by New Zealand – it is the adventure capital of the world, with fantastic opportunities to sky-dive, jet-boat and mountain-bike.
 It is also the home of Bungee!
 Get involved, SnowSkoolers of the past have – we dare you!

 You'll find plenty of Aussies have ended up in New Zealand, to pursue the afore mentione views/people/winters/resorts/wine/sports... so you should feel right at home.
-We're unsure if this is a good thing or not but many of our guests from the UK find that New Zealand is kind of like the UK!
-There is of course the shared tongue and it is also an island nation of a similar size to the UK with as much rain.
-Not to mention that the Union Jack is – for the moment anyway – still on the New Zealand flag!
+We're unsure if this is a good thing or not but, many of our guests from the UK say that New Zealand is kind of like the UK!
+There is, of course, the shared tongue and it is an island nation of a similar size to the UK... with just as much rain.